openxthinking/bullet-docs/docs/setup.md

 ## Header
-To personalize your website's header, chose a Logo define a Menu etc. Follow these steps:
+To personalize your website's header, chose a logo, define a menu etc. Follow these steps:

 1. From your Shopify admin, go to [Online Store > Themes](https://www.shopify.com/admin/themes?ref=OpenThinking).
 2. Click `Customize`